Generator Load Bank Testing

 Wet stacking is un-burned fuel that collects in your exhaust system.
 If your standby generator typically runs with little or no load you will begin to see black seepage coming from your generators exhaust connections and continuous black exhaust smoke from your exhaust pipe.
 These are signs that your diesel engine is wet stacking.
 To prevent wet stacking your engine exhaust temperature would need to be over 275 degrees Fahrenheit.

-Standby generators that don’t achieve the proper exhaust temperature or fail to operate at 30 percent of the generator kw nameplate rating for at least 30 minutes monthly, should be exercised under load for 30 minutes each month load banked for two hours each year.
+Standby generators that don’t achieve the proper exhaust temperature or fail to operate at 30 percent of the generator kw nameplate rating for at least 30 minutes monthly, should be exercised under load for 30 minutes each month and load banked for two hours each year.
 During the annual test the standby generator should at a minimum operate for 30 minutes at 25 percent nameplate kw rating, 30 minutes at 50 percent nameplate kw rating and 60 minutes at 75 percent nameplate kw rating.

 Load bank testing your standby generator annually will not only help prevent wet stacking but will also verify engine and generator performance, reseat piston rings, determine cooling system efficiency, check voltage regulator response, engine governor response and will verify your generator will function properly in the event of a power outage.
 If you have invested the money to have a standby generator installed, you must have a critical need for back-up power.
 Including a load bank test with your annual service is the best way of insuring your generator will be ready and able to respond to the next power outage.